 \section{Conclusion}

-In this paper, we conduct a preliminary study on the package-to-group mechanism from its application trend, evolutionary patterns, group quality, and developers' tendencies.
-We find that although the P2G mechanism has become more prevalent, especially in popular distributions, it still represents a small proportion of the total packages.
-We also identify six major change patterns of P2G and find packages that no longer use the P2G tend to remain in Linux distributions.
+In this paper, we conduct a preliminary study on the package-to-group mechanism from its application trend, evolution patterns, group quality, and group tendency.
+We find that although the mechanism has become more prevalent, especially in popular distributions, it still represents a small proportion of the total packages.
+We also summarize six major change patterns of P2G and find packages that no longer use P2G tend to remain in Linux distributions.
 Additionally, we propose the {\sc GValue} metric to evaluate the quality of groups, finding that many groups still exhibit poor quality.
-We also summarize types of packages that may be more inclined to adopt the P2G by Linux developers to support future updates.
-Our work investigates this mechanism from multiple aspects, which can provide significant insights for OSS developers and maintainers.
+We also summarize types of packages that may be more inclined to adopt P2G by developers to support future updates.
+Our work investigates this mechanism from multiple aspects, which can provide significant insights for OSS projects developers and maintainers.